siddhantpatni0407/Java-Core_Java/Core_Java/Core_Java_Challenging_Questions/resources/ReadMe.txt

 2. ZigzagTraversal.java
 =>	Problem statement - Write a program to print zigzag traversal of given matrix

+3. SumOfKPrimeNumbers.java
+=>	Problem statement - Java implementation to check if N can be written as sum of k primes
 *****************************************************************************************

 # Package :  com.sid.hackerearth